learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ![working example of favoriting a post][three-pillars-example-working]

-Go ahead and open up `index.html` in your browser and give the heart a click.
-A fast way to do this is to use the `open` command in the command-line environment.
-From within the directory where this README lives, invoke: `open index.html`.
-If that doesn't work, navigate to the directory where this README is located, and open the file.
+Go ahead and open up `index.html` in your browser.
+To do this, make sure you're in the directory where this README lives in your terminal.
+If you're on a Mac, run `open index.html` and if you're using Windows, run `explorer.exe index.html`.
+If that doesn't work, you can open the file directly from Chrome.
+Choose `Open file...` from the `File` menu, navigate to the directory where this README is located, and open the file.

 Your experience will look something like this: